webdriverio/webdriverio/docs/GettingStarted.md

 ## Taking the first step

 Let's suppose you have [Node.js](http://nodejs.org/) already installed.
+If you don't have Node installed, we recommend installing [NVM](https://github.com/creationix/nvm) to assist managing multiple active Node.js versions.
 First thing we need to do is to download a browser driver that helps us automate the browser.
 To do so we create an example folder first:

 ### Create a simple test folder